 Agreeing with the King James reading of "I WILL SPEAK" or "I will TALK" its equivalent or even "I will meditate on" are Coverdale 1535, Bishops' Bible - "I wyll set foorth in wordes the glorious maiestie", the Geneva Bible 1587, Darby - "I WILL SPEAK of the glorious splendour of thy majesty", Youngs, Rotherham's Emphasized bible 1902, the JPS 1917 (Jewish Publication Society), the Revised Version 1881, the ASV 1901, the Complete Jewish Bible, the Hebrew Names Version, the NASB 1995, the NKJV 1982, the ESV 2001-2011, Dan Wallace's NET version, the Holman Standard 2003 - "I WILL SPEAK of Your glorious splendor and Your wonderful works.", the Lexham Bible 2012, the Jubilee Bible of 2000 - "I WILL SPEAK of the beauty of the glory of thy majesty" and the Orthodox Jewish Bible 2011 - "I WILL SPEAK"

-BUT let's take a closer look at these Dead Sea Scrolls.
+Let's take a closer look at these Dead Sea Scrolls.
 The book of Psalms in the DSS is numbered very differently from the Traditional Hebrew Masoretic text.
 They are all completely out of order.
 For example, they number 119, 135, 136, 145, 154, then a completely unknown Psalm, then 139, 137, 138 and then another completely unknown Psalm called Ben Sira 51 followed by The Apostrophe to Zion, and then Psalm 93.
 The whole book is very, very different.

 Then in Psalm 145 itself all 21 verses in this DSS copy, including verse 5, are followed by the words "BLESSED BE THE LORD AND BLESSED BE HIS NAME FOR EVER AND EVER."
 Does the NIV include all these extra words that are also found in the Dead Sea Scrolls?
 No, of course not.
 And they call this type of selective nonsense "the science" of textual criticism and "new findings of scholarship"!
 I think God has a different opinion of it - "ye have PERVERTED the words of the living God" - Jeremiah 23:36